paraslonic/GCB_MAN/docs/interface.rst

 Combined analysis
 ------------------

 With GCB, you can find which genes are in the hot spots of genome variability.

 To do this, first select an organism, strain and replicon (chromosome or plasmids, complete genomes are reccomended to be used as reference).

-Then, in complexity profile panel, click on some of the hot spots to set the current position (depicted with vertical line in the complexity plot and also in ``Start`` and ``End`` coordinates in the left sliding panel).
+Then, in complexity profile panel, click on some of the hot spots to set the current position.
+Current position is marked with vertical line in the complexity plot and also in ``Start`` and ``End`` coordinates in the left sliding panel).

 Before proceding to the graph visualization, we recommend adjusting graph rendering options: set ``Minimal edge value`` to 10 (the more intense the hostpot, the bigger this value should be), ``Window`` to 10-20, depending on the hotspot width.
 Now press the ``DRAW GRAH`` button in the upper left corner of the *Complexity* panel.
 Changing colors will be visible above the graph draw buttons while it is being built, and then graph will apear in the *Grpah* panel.

-To select several genes, for example, located at the variable region, press the left mouse button and holding it move the cursor to surround the desired genes.
+To select some genes, for example, located at the variable region, press the left mouse button and while holding it move the cursor to surround the desired genes.
 Their products will apear in the bottom right part of the **Graph** panel.

 Publication-ready graph rendering